TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 You now have a complete ScriptHammer codebase that includes:

 - **Web:** Dexie + localStorage (with no references to `expo-secure-store`).
 - **Native:** SQLite + `expo-secure-store`.
 - Auto‑sync via NetInfo and real‑time updates from Supabase with RLS in place.
 - An integrated **Admin Dashboard (Phase 7)** that uses a new role column in the profiles table.
-The very first user who signs up becomes an admin, and if no profile record exists, the client-side code will automatically insert a default record (with a blank display name).
-You may run the separate SQL command (Step 4, “Separate SQL Command for Dummy Accounts”) if you want to seed dummy profiles.
+The very first user who signs up becomes an admin, and if no profile record exists for the user the client inserts a default record (with a blank display name).
+You may also run the separate SQL command (Step 4, “Separate SQL Command for Dummy Accounts”) if you wish to seed dummy profiles.
-- **Important:** Your display name will remain blank unless you choose to edit it.
-Also, the offline logic now ensures that a profile record is always available (so you won’t see “Loading local profile…” forever).
+- **Important:** The Root Layout now includes a `<Slot />` to ensure navigation occurs only after mounting.
+This fixes the navigation error you saw.
+- (Optionally) To make admin navigation easier, consider adding an “Admin Dashboard” button to your profile screen if desired.

 **Possible Expansions:**